-She's quite tall, this beauty, her top just brushing my cheek as I move in for a closeup photo.....slim, willowy, and yet having a rather large bottom.
+She's quite tall, this beauty, her scape with bloom just brushing my cheek as I move in for a closeup photo.....slim, willowy, with rather large cloves growing under the soil.
 It's the first year she's been here, but hopefully, not the last.
 I would like you to meet, Susan Delafield.

 |Susan Delafield lounging by the firepit.|